mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ### Create the OCCS service

-Login to OCCS and create a new service `rolling-router-sticky-sessions` with the following YML where the image repository refers to your Docker-hub account (bolded):
+Login to OCCS and create a new service `rolling-router-sticky` with the following YML where the image repository refers to your Docker-hub account (bolded):

 <pre>
 version: 2
 services:
-  rolling-router-sticky-sessions:
+  rolling-router-sticky:
     image: '<b>mikarinneoracle</b>/rolling-router-sticky-sessions:0.2'
     environment:
       - 'OCCS_API_TOKEN={{api_token}}'